LaStationLGBTI/www-lastation/content/services/conseil-juridique.md

 ## Looking for more information?

-You can send an e-mail to juridique@lastation-lgbti.eu, [join us on Discord](https://discord.gg/hMjAqkVDRh) or come to visit us!
+You can send an e-mail to juridique@lastation-lgbti.eu or come to visit us!